Chem-Star/rinchem-api-integration/README_ASN.md

 ### Body Payload:
-For a new ASN request the API expects a body payload with the json format displayed below.
-The demonstrated payload shows all fields that the API can handle, though some of these are not necessary.
+For a new ASN request the API expects a body payload with the JSON format displayed below.
+The demonstrated payload shows all fields that the API can handle, though some of these are not required.
 Please see the following sections for minimum permissible payloads for each VERB type.

-In order to make the payloads more accessible, a C# object representation has been created that mimicks this format.
-By building up the C# representation, the json body can then be created with a simple serialize call with a json library such as 'Newtonsoft.JSON'.
+In order to make the payloads more accessible, a C# object representation has been created which mimics this format.
+By building up the C# representation, the JSON body can then be created with a simple serialize call with a JSON library such as 'Newtonsoft.JSON'.

 ```
 {